These tech companies are all shunning Russia over the Ukraine war

-Since the West introduced a string of punishing economic sanctions against Moscow, many businesses have announced plans to restrict sales or services in Russia.

 Here’s an overview of what the main tech companies have announced so far.
-This list will be regularly updated.
+The list is growing and will be regularly updated.

+Microsoft said on Friday it was suspending all sales of its products and services in Russia over what it described as the country's "unjustified, unprovoked and unlawful invasion" of Ukraine.
+The software giant also pledged to help defend Ukraine against Russian cyberattacks.

+Earlier in the week, Microsoft said it would not display any content from state-backed Russia media outlets RT and Sputnik, that it would de-rank their search results on Bing and would stop all advertising deals with them.

 Apple